-- a) I explained the effect of this power of attorney to the principal before it was signed. - b) The principal appeared to understand the effect of this power of attorney. - c) I am a prescribed witness. - d) I am not an attorney under this power of attorney. - e) I have witnessed the signature of this power of attorney by the principal.
+- certify the following: - a) very explained the effect of this power of attorney to the principal before it was signed. - b) The principal appeared to understand the effect of this power of attorney. - c) I am a prescribed witness. - d) I am not an attorney under this power of attorney.